Connor9994/Dale_and_Dawson_Task_Generator/README.md

    ```
 4. Run `python Task_Generator.py`

+## Installation (Alternative)
+1. Clone this repository
+2. Run "Task_Generator.exe" from inside of the "Task_Generator_EXE" folder

 ## Usage

 Run the application and keep the window visible on your screen.
 Click "Generate New Tasks" to get a fresh set of 3 tasks.
 The color coding helps you identify which tasks are actual work (blue) and which are slacker activities (red).